fieldtrip/website/reference/ft_read_header.md

-   'coordsys'       = string, 'head' or 'dewar' (default = 'head') 'headerformat'   = name of a MATLAB function that takes the filename as input (default is automatic) 'password'       = password structure for encrypted data set (only for mayo_mef30 and mayo_mef21) 'readbids'       = boolean, whether to read information from the BIDS sidecar files (default = true)
+   'coordsys'       = string, 'head' or 'dewar' (default = 'head') 'headerformat'   = name of a MATLAB function that takes the filename as input (default is automatic) 'password'       = password structure for encrypted data set (only for mayo_mef30 and mayo_mef21) 'readbids'       = string, 'yes', no', or 'ifmakessense', whether to read information from the BIDS sidecar files (default = 'ifmakessense')

- This returns a header structure with the following elements hdr.Fs                  sampling frequency hdr.nChans              number of channels hdr.nSamples            number of samples per trial hdr.nSamplesPre         number of pre-trigger samples in each trial hdr.nTrials             number of trials hdr.label               Nx1 cell-array with the label of each channel hdr.chantype            Nx1 cell-array with the channel type, see FT_CHANTYPE hdr.chanunit            Nx1 cell-array with the physical units, see FT_CHANUNIT
+ This returns a header structure with the following fields hdr.Fs          = sampling frequency hdr.nChans      = number of channels hdr.nSamples    = number of samples per trial hdr.nSamplesPre = number of pre-trigger samples in each trial hdr.nTrials     = number of trials hdr.label       = Nx1 cell-array with the label of each channel hdr.chantype    = Nx1 cell-array with the channel type, see FT_CHANTYPE hdr.chanunit    = Nx1 cell-array with the physical units, see FT_CHANUNIT

  For continuously recorded data, this will return nSamplesPre=0 and nTrials=1.